 As an educational center with live animals CHA provides the upmost care for live specimens and follows NJ DEP and Federal regulations.

-- All displays involving live animals will serve as an educational purpose.
+- All displays involving live animals will serve an educational purpose.

 - We do not accept specimen donations from private citizens (unless education staff has made special consideration and deem that the donation will serve as an educational opportunity).

-- CHA makes it a priority to accept only native species from now forward.
+- CHA makes it a priority to accept only native species from now onward.

 - Through our conservation efforts, we have created a sanctuary for residential and migratory bird species.
 You can download a checklist of the birds you may find on the CHA’s grounds by clicking here: CHA Bird Checklist